Can you boil bacteria out of soup ?

 Types of Bacteria Commonly Found in Soup

-Soup, due to its diverse ingredients and nutrient-rich environment, can harbor various bacteria, particularly if not handled, stored, or cooked properly.
+Broth, due to its diverse ingredients and nutrient-rich environment, can harbor various bacteria, particularly if not handled, stored, or cooked properly.
 Common bacteria include:

 1. Bacillus cereus: